VIB-PSB/ksrates/docs/reciprocal_retention.rst

 The process of obtaining reciprocally retained gene families for the focal species involves reconstructing them from scratch using a clustering algorithm, encompassing the following steps (for comprehensive details, please consult our preprint's Methods section):

 .. note ::
-    When running the pipeline *outside* the container, first download the 37 angiosperm species FASTA files by running ``wget https://zenodo.org/records/15225340/files/original_angiosperm_sequences.tar.gz``, and place the file in the package subdirectory ``ksrates/reciprocal_retention``.
+    When running the pipeline *outside* the container, first download the 37 angiosperm species FASTA files by running ``wget https://zenodo.org/records/15225340/files/original_angiosperm_sequences.tar.gz``, and place the compressed file in the package subdirectory ``ksrates/reciprocal_retention``.

 #.
 Homology search: execute diamond on the merged sequences from the focal species' FASTA file and the FASTA files originally used for the 37 angiosperms in Li et al. (2016)
 #.
 Gene family clustering: execute OrthoMCL on the generated diamond table